All Episodes

 That's who these people are.

-Obama goes over there and says we got to get rid of all missiles, all these dropping bombs and firing missiles in Afghanistan.
+Obama goes over there and says we've got to get rid of all missiles.

-This this CIA program in New York, the New York Times knew about this program, by the way, in 1992, we found out they knew about this program.
+The New York Times knew about this program, by the way, in 1992.

-They talked about on Sunday.
+They talked about it on Sunday.

 They knew about it back in 1992.

-It was a program designed to kill at close range, not with missiles or bombs, at close range Al-Qaeda leaders in 2001, which makes total sense, right?
+It was a program designed to kill at close range, not with missiles or bombs, at close range al-Qaeda leaders in 2001, which makes total sense, right?

 After 9-11, you want to go get those guys.